 Annual progress report

 Doctoral students must submit a progress report every year.
 Supervisors must submit their own report on each candidate.
-The report is an electronical form sent to you on email (as given in the Studentweb).
+The report is an electronical form sent to you on email.